+Sydney 2018

+SCHEDULE 1

+Application no.: SSI 8285

+Proponent: Transport for NSW

+Approval Authority: Minister for Planning

-Land in the suburbs of Westmead, North Parramatta, Parramatta, Rosehill, Camellia, Rydalmere, Dundas, Telopea, Carlingford, Granville and Clyde
+Land: Land in the suburbs of Westmead, North Parramatta, Parramatta Rosehill, Camellia, Rydalmere, Dundas, Telopea, Carlingford Granville and Clyde

-Description of Critical State Significant Infrastructure:

-Development for the purpose of Parramatta Light Rail (Stage 1) being the construction and operation of new passenger light rail infrastructure, including new bridges:
+Description of Critical State Significant Infrastructure: Development for the purpose of Parramatta Light Rail (Stage being the construction and operation of new passenger light ra infrastructure, including new bridges:

-- from Westmead to Parramatta and on to Camellia, including: - light rail tracks and associated works, and - o light rail stops and facilities, and - from Camellia to Carlingford, generally along the existing rail corridor including: - o light rail tracks and associated works, and - light rail stops and facilities, and - stabling and maintenance facilities and an associated rail turnback. - Ancillary development including: - rail and bus interchange facilities - modification of bus facilities, railway stations, public amenities, pedestrian and cycle facilities - urban design features (including fencing, landscaping, lighting and planting trees) - installation, modification and replacement of substations, utilities, amenities and signage - o installation and modification of roads and bridges - o removal of heavy rail equipment including tracks, sleepers, ballast, posts, signals, trackside equipment, overhead wire structures, wires and - other equipment along the former Sandown Line and the Carlingford Line from Carlingford to Parramatta Road Level Crossing at Clyde, and - removal of the Parramatta Road Level Crossing at Clyde.
+from Westmead to Parramatta and on to Camellia, including: light rail tracks and associated works, and light rail stops and facilities, and from Camellia to Carlingford, generally along the existing racorridor including: light rail tracks and associated works, and light rail tracks and associated works, and light rail stops and facilities, and stabling and maintenance facilities and an associated raturnback.
+Ancillary development including: rail and bus interchange facilities modification of bus facilities, railway stations, publamentites, pedestrian and cycle facilities urban design features (including fencing, landscaping lighting and planting trees) installation, modification and replacement of substations utilities, amenities and signage installation and modification of roads and bridges removal of heavy rail equipment including tracks, sleepers ballast, posts, signals, trackside equipment, overhead wir structures, wires and other equipment along the former Sandown Line and the Carlingford Line from Carlingford to Parramatta Road Level Crossing at Clyde, and removal of the Parramatta Road Level Crossing at Clyde.

-Declaration of Critical State Significant Infrastructure

-The proposal is State Significant Infrastructure by virtue of Clause 16. and Schedule 5, Clause 8 of State Environmental Planning Policy (State and Regional Development) 2011.
+Declaration of Critical State Significant Infrastructure The proposal is State Significant Infrastructure by virtue of Claus 16, and Schedule 5, Clause 8 of State Environmental Plannin Policy (State and Regional Development) 2011.